xiaxinmeng/IFuzzer/sampled_bugs.md

 The above code defines a class F with a method a().
 When an instance of F is created and its a() method is called, the method creates a variable x and sets it to None.
 Then it creates a list comprehension using x and self as iteration variables, with x\_1 := 2 as the expression being evaluated for each iteration.
 The := operator is an assignment expression introduced in Python 3.8 that allows you to assign a value to a variable as part of an expression.
 In this case, x\_1 := 2 assigns the value 2 to the variable x\_1, and the resulting value of the expression is also 2.
 So, the list comprehension [[(x\_1 := 2) for self in range(2)] for x in range(2)] creates a 2x2 list with the value 2 in each position.
 Finally, the method a() prints out the resulting list and the value of self, which in this case is the instance of the F class that the method was called on.
-So the output of calling F().a() will be:
+So the expected output of calling F().a() will be:
 [[2, 2], [2, 2]] <\_\_main\_\_.F object at 0x...>
-where the ... represents a memory address.
+where the ... represents a memory address, while RustPython reports a panicked

 ##### 26. IronPython #1616:Applying for-in structure in 'yield from' crashes ironpython.